SoftStackFactory/git-challenge-phortonssf/README.md

 git branch new-branch
 ```

 It is best to try to name your branches as specific as possible, so not to confuse them with any others.
 There are many naming conventions out there for branches, but for this week simply try to name them off of a feature.
-For example (`navbar-collapse` or `sass-file-structure`).
-To see all your branches:
+A common naming convention is the first part of the branch name is what type of work the branch is for example a bug-fix or feature followed by the acutally bug-fix name or feature name.
+The For example (`feature/navbar-collapse` or `bug-fix/sass-file-structure`).
+To see all your local branches:

 ```
 git branch